JosephGarcia092/JointSavingSmartContract/README.md

 # Step 2 Compile, Launch, Interact

 Using the [Remix Ethereum IDE](https://remix-project.org/) we are able to compile our code to check for syntax errors.
 This is a _Good Practice_ for cleaner code to make sure all isssues are solved before the next step of launching the smart contract.
-After making sure that you have set the compiler to the right **pragma**, compiled the code to take care of any syntax errors or any errors that might have been there its time to _Deploy_.
+After making sure that you have set the compiler to the right **pragma**, compiled the code to take care of any syntax errors or any errors that might have been there now...its time to _Deploy_.

+# Step 3 Interact

+Now that the contract is deployed, it’s time to test its functionality!
+After each step, I have captured a screenshot of the execution, and then saved it in a folder named Execution.

+I first set up both _account1_ and _account2_ using the correct **Java Script Vitrtual Machine** which I have used Berlin for this Assignment.
+With the accounts that are already given I set the accounts accordingly.